aldamonique/aldamonique/README.md

-## Hi, I am a Full-stack Developer
+## Full-Stack Developer Focused on Modern Web Solutions

-I am a full-stack developer with hands-on experience in modern technologies including .NET Core, React, Angular, Node.js, and TypeScript.
-I build scalable and maintainable software solutions, leveraging robust database systems like SQL Server and Oracle Database.
+I am a full-stack developer with hands-on experience in modern technologies including .NET, React, Angular, Node.js, and TypeScript.
+I specialize in building robust applications using .NET Core and ASP.NET MVC, applying Clean Architecture principles and software development best practices.
+I’m experienced in working with robust databases like SQL Server and MongoDB to build scalable, maintainable software.

 I work with agile methodologies, ensuring efficient collaboration and delivery.
 Currently, as an intern at IBM, I contribute to impactful projects while expanding my knowledge in Machine Learning, Artificial Intelligence, and cloud platforms such as AWS.